theaussiepom/github-runner/README.md

 This repo is a small “appliance” (a handful of Bash scripts + systemd unit files) that runs a single GitHub Actions self-hosted runner on a Linux machine.

-This is useful when you want to test code against “real” infrastructure on a Pi (USB devices, TTYs, local network services, hardware quirks), but you don’t want every workflow run to permanently mutate the host.
-The core idea is to keep the runner as boring as possible (systemd-managed, predictable at boot), while running container-style job steps inside an ephemeral `systemd-nspawn` guest so changes made during a job are discarded when the guest is torn down.
-You can still pass through specific host resources via bind mounts (for example a USB device node or a TTY); just note that anything you bind in writable is, by definition, not “reverted” when the job finishes.
+This is useful when you want to test code against “real” infrastructure on a Linux host (USB devices, TTYs, local network services, hardware quirks), but you don’t want every workflow run to permanently mutate the machine.
+The core idea is to keep the runner operationally predictable (systemd-managed, reliable at boot), while running container-style job steps inside an ephemeral `systemd-nspawn` guest so filesystem changes made during a job are discarded when the guest is torn down.
+You can still pass through specific host resources via bind mounts (for example a USB device node or a TTY): if a host path is bind-mounted read-write into the guest, then changes to that path persist on the host; use read-only binds when you want the job to observe host state without modifying it.

 If you’re new to self-hosted runners: it’s GitHub’s runner program, but running on your own machine instead of GitHub’s hosted runners.